saylesss88/nix-book/src/nix/hardening_NixOS.md

     services.usbguard = {
       enable = true;
       IPCAllowedUsers = ["root" "your-user"];
+    # presentDevicePolicy refers to how to treat USB devices that are already connected when the daemon starts
       presentDevicePolicy = "allow";
       rules = ''
         # allow `only` devices with mass storage interfaces (USB Mass Storage)